 \section{Conclusion}

-In this study, we discuss different versions of HAL-based point estimators and methods for providing inference using the delta method.
-For point estimators, we discuss regular HAL-MLE, targeted HAL, and relaxed HAL, and propose new model selection strategies, including global undersmoothing and local undersmoothing, tailored for reduce bias and support delta-method-based inference for estimating conditional mean functions based on HAL working models.
+In this study, we discuss different versions of HAL-based point estimators and methods to provide inference using the delta method.
+For point estimators, we discuss regular HAL-MLE, targeted HAL, and relaxed HAL, and propose new model selection strategies, including global undersmoothing and local undersmoothing, tailored to reduce bias and support delta-method-based inference for estimating conditional mean functions based on HAL working models.

-In the simulation study, estimators based on working models chosen via local undersmoothing showed the least bias, followed by those using global undersmoothing, and then cross-validation.
+In the simulation study, estimators based on working models chosen by local undersmoothing showed the least bias, followed by those using global undersmoothing and then cross-validation.
 Both targeted HAL and relaxed HAL significantly reduced bias compared to regular HAL under \(L_1\)-norm constraints.
-Applying undersmoothing techniques combined with targeted or relaxed HAL is the most effective strategy in reducing bias in most scenarios.
-These estimators also show nominal coverage rate of their oracle confidence intervals.
+Applying undersmoothing techniques combined with targeted or relaxed HAL is the most effective strategy to reduce bias in most scenarios.
+These estimators also show the nominal coverage rate of their oracle confidence intervals.

-Across different model selectors, point estimators, we also find that delta-method-based confidence intervals for regular HAL based on undersmoothed models showed the highest coverage probabilities.
-This performance resulted from effective bias reduction compared with standard error via undersmoothing in together with delta method's conservativeness for estimating variance of regular HAL.
+Across different combinations of model selectors and point estimators, we find that delta-method-based confidence intervals for regular HAL based on undersmoothed models showed the highest coverage probabilities.
+This performance results from effective bias reduction compared with standard error via undersmoothing together with the delta method's conservative variance estimation for the regular HAL.